-In a restructured, competitive electricity market with retail choice, consumers will be able to select an electricity supply product from a range of options.
-Consumers that value renewable energy may continue to choose to purchase a product that is partially or entirely renewable (as discussed further below).
+choose to purchase a product that is partially or entirely renewable (as discussed further below).
 But, without an RPS, other consumers-because of preferences, cost, insufficient information, or a lack of renewable options-will purchase non-renewable products.
 Because retail choice allows consumers to choose their own supply, there is no guarantee that, absent state policy, the share of renewables will continue to grow if ECI is approved.

 The Committee recommends implementing ECI in alignment with Nevada's existing renewable energy goals, to ensure that retail choice policies are consistent with Nevada's policies on RPS and renewable energy objectives.
 Evidence from other states demonstrates such a goal can be achieved.
 For instance, according to the U.S. Energy Information Administration (EIA) data, California, a state with a competition-based market, generated 37 percent of its electricity from renewable sources in 2016, and Illinois, which is also deregulated, has a 25 percent RPS goal by 2025.
-The So long as Nevada maintains its current RPS, it will meet its 25 percent renewable goal by 2025.
+For long as Nevada maintains its current RPS, it will meet its 25 percent renewable goal by 2025.

-If voters approve ECI and the State maintains its RPS requirements, the Governor, Legislature, and regulatory agencies will have a number of issues to consider, including credit qualification, the impact of joining an ISO on the price of credits, which entities are responsible for securing credits, retail supplier marketing, and POLR compliance.
+If voters approve ECI and Nevada maintains its RPS requirements, the Governor, Legislature, and state regulatory agencies will have a number of issues to consider, including credit qualification, the impact of joining an ISO on the price of credits, which entities are responsible for securing credits, retail supplier marketing, and POLR compliance.